 - Skillswise - Speaking &

-From the BBC.
-Practise listening for specific information and different types of listening as well as a variety of speaking activities.
+BBC Skillswise.
+Listening for specific information, different types of listening as well as a variety of speaking and communication topics.

 ‘What does it really mean to listen ?
 Tips for being a good listener’.

 - Teaching Children Listening Skills

 ‘Teaching children listening skills by reading to them will improve their listening skills and train them in the art of active listening’.
 For younger students.

 ‘Learn a few easy steps that you can follow today to help students become better listeners now.